MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/quota-management.md

 - **Email**: Shows the total number of email messages you can still send this month, and the total number you have sent.
 - **Litmus**: Shows the total number of Litmus email previews (inbox previews) to can still request this month, and the total number you have used. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Use the advanced inbox preview feature](prepare-marketing-emails.md#inbox-preview)
-- **Contact**: Shows the total number of *marketable contacts* that you can have in your database according to your current [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] subscription, and how many you actually have.
-Marketing contacts only include those that you engage with marketing activities such as emails, landing pages, forms, LinkedIn integration, events, and surveys.
-Contacts that you never engage in marketing activities won't be counted as part of your [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] license.
-While you're planning your marketing activities, please be sure to purchase enough marketing contacts to remain within your quota.
+- **Contact**: Shows the total number of *marketable contacts* that you can have in your database according to your current [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] subscription. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Purchase a production version of Dynamics 365 for Marketing](purchase-marketing.md) and the [Administration and setup FAQ](setup-troubleshooting.md#licensing)

 > [!Note]
 > Quotas and other limits are different based on whether you are running a trial, preview, or subscribed version of the product.